-Prague, Czech Republic – Although most Czechs are unhappy about their wages, a vast majority of the population appears to be satisfied with their job.
+Prague, Czech Republic – Although most Czechs are unhappy about their salary, a vast majority of the population appears to be overall satisfied with their job.

 According to a survey conducted by the CVVM agency last month, a majority of Czechs (61%) are unhappy about the salary they receive at work and considered it was less than they deserved – a 2 percentage points increase compared to last year.